Annuity

 These fees can eat into your investment returns, so it’s important to understand all the fees associated with an annuity before investing.

-This bill loosened the rules as it pertains to how employers can select annuity providers and includes annuities within their 401(k) or 403(b) investment plans.
+This bill loosened the rules as they pertain to how employers can select annuity providers and includes annuities within their 401(k) or 403(b) investment plans.

 Annuities vs. Life Insurance